Page views in 2024: 47

 Discussion:

 Diffuse large B cell lymphoma is the most common subtype of primary breast lymphoma (Am J Hematol 2009;84:133).
-Clear cell change has been frequently described in mediastinal diffuse large B cell lymphomas (Blood 1987;69:1087, Virchows Arch A Pathol Anat Histopathol 1986;409:79), but not in the breast.
+Clear cell change has been frequently described in mediastinal diffuse large B cell lymphomas but not in the breast (Blood 1987;69:1087, Virchows Arch A Pathol Anat Histopathol 1986;409:79).
 Clear cell lymphomas have diffuse sheets and groups of malignant cells with clear vacuolated cytoplasm.
 The nuclei are pleomorphic, indented and vesicular.
 There often is necrosis and a high mitotic count.

-Treatment consists of radiation therapy, chemotherapy and Rituximab (anti-CD20 antibody).
-Tumors with a non germinal center phenotype are more common, and genotype appears to not influence prognosis (Am J Clin Oncol 2011 Feb 15 [Epub ahead of print], but see Leuk Res 2008;32:1837).
+Treatment consists of radiation therapy, chemotherapy and rituximab (anti-CD20 antibody).
+Tumors with a non germinal center phenotype are more common and genotype appears to not influence prognosis (Am J Clin Oncol 2012;35:126, Leuk Res 2008;32:1837).